dasch-swiss/dsp-api/docs/05-internals/design/principles/authentication.md

 provided, a default user is assumed.
 If credentials are sent and they are not correct (e.g., wrong username, password incorrect, token expired), then the request will end in an error message.

-There are some differences in `V1` and `V2` of the API regarding authentication.
-They differ mainly in the format of the response and that creation of session cookies are only supported in `V1` and tokens in `V2`.
-After login via either version, all routes (`V1` and `V2`) are accessible.

 ## Skipping Authentication